Motion Guide - Installation

 - deletes all the binary files (object files) and the motion binary generated by make.
 It also deletes temporary files and any jpg files that motion has saved in the motion source directory.
 It is very important to always run

-make clean before you run make if you change the configuration (like adding features such as ffmpeg) and rebuild motion.
+if you change the configuration (like adding features such as ffmpeg) and rebuild motion.

 - make distclean